Coarse-to-Fine Hierarchical Alignment for UAV-based Human Detection using Diffusion Models: Our Method: Coarse-to-Fine Hierarchical Alignment

 \subsection{Stage I: Global Style Transfer (GST)}

-The first stage of CFHA is a training-free method that performs global appearance alignment---colour palette, illumination, atmospheric haze---between a synthetic content image $\bm{x}_i^s$ and a small set of real reference images, while strictly preserving spatial labels.
-We follow the diffusion–based style‐transfer formulation in recent work~\cite{DBLP:journals/corr/abs-2505-16360-cactif} and adopt a streamlined \emph{image-wise} AdaIN mechanism in latent space.
+Motivated by the insight that domain adaptation is inherently hierarchical, the first stage of our CFHA executes a training-free global style transfer via latent diffusion models.
+This stage explicitly aligns macroscopic appearance characteristics—such as color palette, illumination, and atmospheric haze—between a synthetic content image $\bm{x}_i^s$ and a small set of real reference images, all while strictly preserving spatial labels.
+Inspired by recent advancements~~\autocite{DBLP:journals/corr/abs-2505-16360-cactif}, we achieve this alignment by adopting a streamlined \emph{image-wise} Adaptive Instance Normalization (AdaIN) mechanism directly within the latent space.